luisfmsonegrao/MedicalBot/README.md

   ### Question answering + RAG

-  The **DataDoctor** can answer natural language questions about patients' medical history based on an extensive set of textual medical records.
+  The **DataDoctor** can answer natural language questions about patients' medical history based on a knowledge base of textual medical records.
 In this case, the **DataDoctor** includes citations and source s3 URI of relevant information sources.
   The medical records were cleaned, chunked, embedded with `amazon.titan-embed-text-v2:0` and uploaded to an Amazon Bedrock Knowledge Base.

   - the medical record documents were cleaned with `clean_markdown_files.py` and `remove_duplicate_files.py`.